MildaKazi/PlaywrightProject/readme.md

 **Notes**
 - Api tests are working stable
-- E2E tests due to issues with ebay (captchas, maintenance pages) failing often.
+- E2E tests due to issues with ebay (captchas, maintenance pages) failing often on pipeline, also there is issue with memory in github actions.
 - Pipeline runs every 6hours and after every commit every pipeline run can be seen in Github Actions: https://github.com/MildaKazi/PlaywrightProject/actions/workflows/playwright.yml